cassiebreviu/FormRecognizer/README.md

 The prebuilt invoices model worked great for our invoices so we don't need to train a customized Form Recognizer model to improve our results.
 But what if we did and what if we didn't know how to code?!
 You can still leverage all this awesomeness in AI Builder with Power Automate without writing any code.
 We will take a look at this same example in Power Automate next.

-## Use Form Recognizer with AI Build in Power Automate
+## Use Form Recognizer with AI Builder in Power Automate

 You can achieve these same results using no code with Form Recognizer in AI Builder with Power Automate.
-Lets take a look at how we can do that!
+Lets take a look at how we can do that.

 ### Create a New Flow
 - Log in to [Power Automate](https://flow.microsoft.com/)